ansible/ansible/docs/docsite/rst/plugins/connection.rst

 Enabling Connection Plugins
 +++++++++++++++++++++++++++

-Should you want to extend Ansible to support other transports (SNMP, Message bus, etc) it's as simple as dropping a custom plugin into the ``connection_plugins`` directory.
+You can extend Ansible to support other transports (such as SNMP or message bus) by dropping a custom plugin into the ``connection_plugins`` directory.